 Cape Malay recipe for braised chicken

 The Indians and Malays who have settled in South Africa both use masala for their distinctive dishes.
 There are many different types, some of which are in powder form, other in the form of a paste.
 There are numerous different masala recipes, many of which have been handed down through the generations.
 While there is nothing to stop you buying masala off the shelf, this South African Cape Malay recipe comes together with its own recipe for masala.
 Remember that many of these spices were introduced to the Cape by the Cape Malays who were taken there as slaves during the 17th century, in the early days of the Dutch East India Company.
-This South African Cape Malay recipe also calls have a look at, Diecast Jaguar Model for peri peri sauce.
+This South African Cape Malay recipe also calls look at, General Lee CB Radio for peri peri sauce.
 There are many to choose from; use your favourite.
 The same goes for the leaf masala.
-Choose red leaf masala for a hot checkout, How to make Pottery curry flavour (the red is the chilli or cayenne pepper) and yellow for a milder dish.
+Choose red leaf masala for a hot have a look at, RC Warship curry flavour (the red is the chilli or cayenne pepper) and yellow for a milder dish.
 You will find that this particular South African Cape Malay recipe will feed about six people with ease.

 Ingredients